otrv4/otrv4/architecture-decisions/003-client-profile.md

  ?OTRvX4  ----------------------->  ?OTRv4  ---------------------------->
           <-------------------------------------------------------------  Identity Message (v4)
                                                                           + Client Profile (versions "X4")
- Bob's client detects the "version" rollback attack and notifies Bob.
+ Alice's client detects the "version" rollback attack and notifies Alice.
 It should also abort the DAKE.
 ```

 Consider that the following case is not a "version" rollback attack because "X"